E-Commerce Competitor Analysis: Understanding What Works

 Week 2: Spend 15 minutes on each competitor site.
 Document: product assortment, pricing, positioning, best-selling products.

-Week 3: Use SEMrush/Ahrefs to analyze traffic.
+Week 3: Use SEMrush/Ahrefs to analyse traffic.
 Document top keywords for each competitor.

 Week 4: Buy from top 2 competitors.
 Experience their funnel.
 Document email sequences, shipping messaging, post-purchase communication.